xSparky911x/mod-gathering-experience/README.md

 ## Credits

-This module was created by Thaxtin for AzerothCore.
+This module was created by xSparky911x and Thaxtin for AzerothCore.

 ## License